styleguidist/react-styleguidist/docs/Components.md

 // will be exposed globally as Component
 ```

-If you export several React components as named exports from a single module, Styleguidist is likely to behave unreliably.
+**Warning:** If you export several React components as named exports from a single module, Styleguidist is likely to behave unreliably.
 If it cannot understand which named export to expose, you may not be able to access that export.

 ## Sections